Inbibo/adonisfx_docs/docs/maya/ribbon.md

 </figure>

 > [!NOTE]
 > - The attachment weights are normalised at each vertex.
-This normalisation is applied when a stroke is finished.
+This normalization is applied when a stroke is finished.
 The use of the AdonisFX Paint Tool is mandatory for that.
-> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalisation overriding them in further strokes.
+> - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalization overriding them in further strokes.

 ## Debugger